 Unique educational program in Romania, for students of the Faculty of Economics and Business Administration, Timisoara.
 The higher education unit signed cooperation agreements with 30 multinational companies, through which students will be prepared for the labor market, even during the years of study.
 Training with representatives from the business will help young people to more easily find a job after graduation.

 A study conducted on a sample of 700 students prompted representatives of the Faculty of Economics and Business Administration from Timisoara to contact companies to fit their needs students.
-Online survey showed that 98.33% of students believe that a practical program would be helpful, especially the lack of experience is the first obstacle encountered by young people in employment.
-As the new academic year, students may enroll in this new program, which in addition to lectures and seminars, they will participate in various workshops and trainings supported by companies.
-Here, participants will learn how to elaborated a resume, make internships in well renown companies and will learn the right attitude when they go looking for a job.
+An online survey showed that 98.33% of students believe that a practical program would be helpful, especially the lack of experience is the first obstacle encountered by young people in employment.
+As the new academic year, students may enroll in this new program, which in addition to lectures and seminars, they will participate in various workshops and training supported by companies.
+Here, participants will learn how to elaborate a resume, make internships in well-renowned companies, and will learn the right attitude when they go looking for a job.

 “The most important feature is that the student says Yes, I want to improve my skills.
 Yeah, I want to go forward.
 Both.
 If you have this desire is more than plenty of good,” says Rajesh Move, Project Manager for Life Edu.
 To prepare the students were contacted over 30 companies in areas such as audit, financial advisory and automotive.
 By internships and training programs, business representatives will show students what to do and what to avoid when applying for a job.

 “A simple tip is to not use vacation photos in the CV; it will not do a good impression to the manager designate for recruitment.
 And a second tip would be to be prepared for the interview.
 Applying to a multinational company might that part of the interview to be conducted in another language, in English, French or German, depending on the skills listed, so you should be prepared from this point of view also, “said Valerian Laval representative of an automotive company.